essentialols/pstat236-spatial/midterm-project.md

 # Introduction to Areal Data

-Areal data is spatial data which is observed or reported for spatial units which are polygons with defined boarders.
+Areal data is spatial data which is observed or reported for spatial units which are polygons with defined borders.
 Some examples are country level data, state level data, county level data, or zip code level data where the data is aggregated for the defined area.
-This is often the case for private information (i.e. mean income in a zip code instead of income of each individual with their address), or data the is collected at that scale (i.e. proportion of democratic voters in an electoral unit; Bivand et al., 2013).
+This is often the case for private information (e.g. mean income in a zip code instead of income of each individual with their address), or data the is collected at that scale (e.g. proportion of democratic voters in an electoral unit; Bivand et al., 2013).

 Some of the common problems we have with areal data have to do with the selected boundary.
 For example, gerrymandering is a common issue with votes because changing the boundaries yields different election results.
-Another issue is the choice of boundaries is often not made for the specific question being asked in the model.
+Another issue is that the choice of boundaries is often not made for the specific question being asked in the model.
 Bivand et al., 2013 gives the example of zip codes which are a common unit for demographic data to be reported in, but were designed for postal delivery not demographic data collection.
 The boundaries not fitting the underlying patterns in the data can cause model misspecification, spatial autocorrelation, and make it difficult to ascertain the number of independent observations in a dataset.
 Therefore, it is important to check for spatial patterning due to this partitioning to see if the model indicated is appropriate (Bivand et al., 2013).

 ## Neighbors and weights